 In 2013 the Western Bulldogs Football Club commenced development of a Men’s Health Program designed to promote health and prevent disease in men aged 18 + living or working in the West of Melbourne.

-The driver – the Bulldogs wanted to leverage the power and passion of footy to make a difference to the lives of those living in our backyard, the Western Region of Melbourne.
+The driver – the Bulldogs wanted to leverage the power and passion of footy to make a difference to the lives of those living in our backyard, the Western Region of Victoria

-Sons of the West is the result of this vision – an innovative free health program aimed at engaging up to 2,000 men across the West of Melbourne in simple, healthy activities aimed at boosting their health.
+Sons of the West is the result of this vision – an innovative free health program aimed at engaging men across the West of Victoria in simple, healthy activities aimed at boosting their health.